How PV Panels Can Power Your Home

-The most typical PV system is the grid-connected system, which as its name indicates, is connected to the national grid.
+The most typical PV panel system is the grid-connected system, which as its name indicates, is connected to the national grid.
 This means that at night, when the solar panels do not work, you can use electricity from the grid.

 The second type of PV panel system is the stand alone system, which is not connected to the grid.
-In this case you can add batteries to the system to have electricity when it gets dark.
-This system can be really convenient in remote areas where there is no alternative for other source of electricity.
+In this case you can add solar batteries to the system to have electricity when it gets dark.
+This system can be really convenient in remote areas where there is no alternative for other sources of electricity.
 Nowadays, thousands of people power up their homes and business with the help of PV panels.

 How Do PV Panels Work?

 PV cells are usually very small but when combined together to form solar panels and solar arrays, they can be very efficient.
 When the sun shines over the cells, an electric field is created.
 The stronger the sun, the more electric energy is produced.
 Nevertheless, the cells do not need direct sunlight to work, and they can still produce electricity on a cloudy day.

 PV panels are available in various shapes and sizes and can be easily mounted on top of an existing roof.

-Benefits Provided by PV Panels
+Benefits of Using PV Panels

 Using PV panels as an electricity source can prove to be really beneficial.
 Once the solar panels are purchased and the installation costs are overcome, you can start saving money due to the reduced costs of the electricity.

-There are many solar energy facts that point to it being an excellent source of renewable energy and there are plenty of reasons why you should start taking advantage of the benefits it brings.
+There are many solar panel facts that point to it being an excellent source of renewable energy and there are plenty of reasons why you should start taking advantage of the benefits it brings.
 In addition to reducing your carbon footprint, you will also cut down on your electricity bills.
 What’s more, PV panels are easy to maintain and will last for a long time.

 If you want to take the next step and invest in solar today, then GreenMatch is happy to assist you.
 By filling in the contact form above, you will receive up to four customised offers from suppliers nearest to you.
 This service takes just a few seconds, is free of charge, and non-binding!